Share On Social!

 Read the full Salud America! research review on mental health and Latino children.35

-Substance Use/Abuse and ACEs
+Substance Use Disorder and ACEs

 A study of 1,259 Puerto Rican youth (10 or older at baseline) from the South Bronx, New York and San Juan, Puerto Rico found that child maltreatment, parental maladjustment, and sociocultural stressors increased the risk of early alcohol use (by age 14) in this youth population.36 Linear relationships were observed between the number of ACEs to which a child was exposed and the risk of early drinking.